-The Guideline for Canadian Drinking Water Quality states that staining of plumbing and laundry occur above 0.15 mg/L manganese; for most individuals 0.05 mg/L of manganese is objectionable in terms of taste and this level, 0.05 mg/L, has been set as a manganese guideline both in Canada and the U.S. This level is identical to that set as a maximum acceptable concentration (MAC) in Europe, but in Europe a guideline level of 0.02 mg/L has also been adopted.
-Manganese can, however, at high levels, cause damage to the brain, liver, kidneys, and the developing fetus.
-Some drinking water supplies in North America contain 10 100 times the current guideline value.
+The Guideline for Canadian Drinking Water Quality states that staining of plumbing and laundry occurs above 0.15 mg/L manganese; for most individuals 0.02 mg/L of manganese is objectionable in terms of taste and this level, 0.02 mg/L, has been set as the aesthetic objective (AO) for total manganese in drinking water in Canada.
+The Canadian maximum acceptable concentration (MAC) for total manganese in drinking water is 0.12 mg/L. Some drinking water supplies in North America contain 10-100 times the current guideline value.

 What happens if manganese levels are too high?

 Some of the most common water treatment processes for groundwater are designed to remove manganese to below guideline levels.
 In conventional treatment reduced manganese (Mn2+), which is soluble, is oxidized to Mn4+, which is insoluble, and the Mn4+ is then filtered out (Mn3+ may also be formed).
 The oxidation of Mn can take place with oxygen (pure or air), chlorine, ozone, potassium permanganate etc. It is also possible to oxidize the manganese with bacteria in biological filters.
 If the raw water contains a lot of organic material, ammonium and other interfering compounds, then the oxidation may be incomplete and manganese may still be present in high levels in the treated water.
 Under these conditions bacteria are encouraged to grow within distribution lines and household plumbing forming microbial slimes.

 What do I do if the level of manganese in my water is too high?